 Nearly 528 miles of the national interstate system runs through Maryland.
 These miles are made up of 16 separate interstate roads – six primary highways and 10 auxiliary ones.
 While these roadways offer travelers the ease and convenience that only highways can provide – by avoiding turns, stop signs, traffic lights, and residential speeds, there are a significant number of life-altering accidents that occur every year.
-If you’ve been in a car crash, our Baltimore interstate accident lawyers are here for you.
+If you’ve been in a car crash, a Baltimore interstate accident lawyer from our law firm is here for you.

 Interstate accidents are usually preventable because they’re often a result of driver negligence.
-Whether your accident occurred because another driver was texting, operating their vehicle under the influence of alcohol, or speeding, you deserve justice for what you’ve been through.
-At Belsky, Weinberg & Horowitz, LLC we have a proven track record of success with our clients.
+No matter how your accident happened, you deserve justice for what you’ve been through.
+At Belsky & Horowitz, LLC we have a proven track record of success with our clients.

 If you’re considering taking legal action after a wreck, we have the answers to all your questions.
 Some of those questions may revolve around interstate accidents, why they happen, and how liability is determined.
 We’ll delve into those topics below.